Make that 13 things wrong with the pink ribbon!

 12. Individuals dealing with metastatic disease often feel shut out by all that pink and all those ribbons.
-I hear this over and over, so even if folks in the land of pink ribbons don’t believe this is true; it still is.
+I hear this over and over, so even if folks in the land of pink ribbons don’t believe this is true, it still is.
+Believe them!

 13. Another addition to my list this year is that too often this “pink ribbon entanglement” over-simplifies breast cancer by contributing to the illusion that it isn’t that bad anymore.
 One example – inflammatory breast cancer is pretty much left out of the awareness conversations.
 Why?
 Because it’s rare and anything but simple.
 Another example – buy something with a pink ribbon and you’ve done your part.
 Again, way too simple and not the answer.

 So there you have it, my updated version of what’s wrong the pink ribbon.
 I’ve probably still only scratched the surface.

 Now, I’m secretly hoping someone asks you what’s wrong with pink ribbons.
 If they do, I hope this list helps!